root-project/root/tree/ntuple/v7/doc/architecture.md

 The RNTuple classes provide the functionality to read, write, and describe RNTuple datasets.
 The core classes, such as `RNTupleReader` and `RNTupleWriter`, are part of the RNTuple library.
-Additional tools, such as the `RNTupleImporter` and the `RNTupleInspector`, are part of the RNTupleUtils library, that depends on the RNTuple library.
+Additional tools, such as the `RNTupleImporter` and the `RNTupleInspector`, are part of the RNTupleUtils library, which depends on the RNTuple library.

 The RNTuple classes are organized in layers: the storage layer, the primitives layer, the logical layer and the event iteration.